falco-gg/unreal-coding-conventions/README.md

 2.2. __DO__ write header files with the following structure:

+Sort includes alphabetically between pre-compiled header and generated class header

 * `#pragma once`
+* line break
 * `#include` of the pre-compiled header, if any (e.g. `#include "HOATPCH.h"`)
 * `#include` of the base class header, if any (e.g. `#include "GameFramework/Character.h"`)
+* line break
 * `#include` of the generated class header (e.g. `#include "HOATCharacter.generated.h"`)
+* line break
+* forward declarations for any referenced engine or game types
+* line break
 * delegate declarations
-* forward declarations for any referenced engine or game types
+* line break
 * type definition

 2.3. __DO__ define classes with the following structure:

+* Variables Section
 * public constants
-* public static methods
+* public static
-* constructors
-* destructor
-* public methods (try to keep virtual methods, event handlers and regular functions groups together in their own section)
-* operators
+* public fields
 * public `UPROPERTY`s
-* public fields
-* protected constants
-* protected methods (same consideration as public ones: try to separate virtual from non-virtual ones)

 * protected fields
+* same order as public fields

-* private constants
+* private fields
+* same order as public fields

+* Functions Section
+* public functions
+* ctor and dtor - I don't think I ever had to create a class with protected or private ctor/dtor in C++
+* operators
+* static methods
+* virtual overrides
+* virtuals
+* other functions
+* event handlers - methods starting with `Handle`

+* protected functions
+* same order as public functions

 * private functions
-* private fields
+* same order as public functions

 Within each of these groups, order members by logical groups when appropriate.